 7. Can ordinary people be heroic?

 Absolutely.
 Heroism isn’t limited to soldiers or first responders.
-Ordinary people perform heroic acts every day, such as:
+Ordinary people perform heroic acts in everyday life, such as:

 - Standing up for others